 According to another expert of the field, Rob Whiteley, vice president of Product Marketing, Riverbed Technology, ‘cloud storage providers now provide secure, highly available services, combined with the maturity of cloud gateways to interface these clouds’.

-6. While seeking foolproof ways of protecting top-secret data, you shouldn’t forget about data assessment.
+6. While seeking foolproof ways to protect sensitive data, you shouldn’t forget about data assessment.
 David Gibson, vice president at Varonis, a provider of comprehensive data governance software suggests knowing ‘your high-value data assets — where your customer information and other sensitive data live, which files are heavily used, who is using them and which departments they align with’.
 He highlights that ‘with usage intelligence and data classification, you can better prioritize what data you need to have on hand after a disaster and who will need to have access to it’.

 7. Finally, data security mavens recommend ensuring protection and accessibility of highly critical applications.
 According to Justin Moore, CEO of Axcient, provider of disaster recovery and cloud continuity solutions, you should also ‘ensure critical applications can be virtualized in the cloud so that your employees keep productive’, as ‘protecting your data is not enough if you want to keep the business running during an event that causes downtime’.